theheking/babs-rna-seq/practical_overview/week8_theory.md

 *   Does this fit to the expectation from the experiment’s design?
 *   What are the major sources of variation in the dataset?

-Log2-transformed normalized counts are used to assess similarity between samples using Principal Component Analysis (PCA) and hierarchical clustering.
+Log2-transformed normalized counts are used to assess similarity between samples using the most common of which is Principal Component Analysis (PCA) and hierarchical clustering.
+PCA is analogous to the multidimension scaling used in DEGUST.
 Using log2 transformation, tools aim to moderate the variance across the mean, thereby improving the distances/clustering for these visualization methods.

 ![](../assets/img/rlog_transformation.png)